 The effects of climate change don't come and go with the seasons.
-BlueHub Energy has long focused on climate change and environmental justice, working to mitigate the negative effects for low-income communities, while also ensuring that everyone, regardless of where they live or their level of wealth, can access renewable energy and clean technology.
+BlueHub Energy has long focused on ensuring that everyone, regardless of where they live or their level of wealth, can access renewable energy and clean technology.

 ver the last five years, we proposed changes to Massachusetts state solar policy, work that built upon our experience developing facilities generating 7 megawatts (MW) of solar power (enough to power over 1,000 homes) that provide fixed price, low-cost electricity for affordable housing developments and nonprofits.
 The 2021 policy change resulted in 150 MW of solar installations that are stabilizing and lowering the electric bills for half of the Commonwealth's state public housing.
 This will result in approximately \$250 million in savings over the 25-year life of the panels.